Chymyst/chymyst-core/docs/joinrun.md

 - 0.0.9 Macros for static analysis of reactions; unrestricted pattern-matching now available for molecule values.

 - 0.0.8 Add a timeout option for blocking molecules.
-Add `CachedPool` option.
 Tutorial text and ScalaDocs are almost finished.
 Minor cleanups and simplifications in the API.

 - 0.0.7 Refactor into proper library structure.
 Add tutorial text and start adding documentation.
 Minor cleanups.
 Add `Future`/molecule interface.